gofynd/fdk-client-kotlin/documentation/PLATFORM.md

-Create Product Bundle.
-See `ProductBundleRequest` for the request body parameter need to create a product bundle.
-On successful request, returns in `ProductBundleRequest` with id
+Update a Product Bundle by its id.
+On successful request, returns the updated product bundle

 *Returned Response*